If You're Feeling 'Burnt Out' From Love, Psychologist Says Make These 5 Changes

-"I'm just not going to date for awhile" is a frequent refrain I hear from my clients.
+"I'm just not going to date for a while" is a frequent refrain I hear from my clients.
 There's often a lack of enthusiasm and resolve in the delivery, signaling ambivalence.

 You should ask yourself why you're pursuing someone at all if you can barely muster the enthusiasm to get ready.
-Or perhaps you've lowered the bar too much and your dates really aren't interesting.
+Or perhaps you've lowered the bar too much and your dates aren't interesting.
 In either case, it's time to focus on something else.

 Instead, rekindle interest in something you've put on the back burner, so to speak.
 When dating takes over all of your spare time, you push away other interests that help keep you calm, sane, and less stressed.